remix-run/react-router/README.md

 ### Versioning and Stability

 React Router follows semver to the best of our interpretation of it.
 We want React Router to be a stable dependency that’s easy to keep current.
-Here is our upgrading stategy for your apps.
+Here is our upgrading strategy for your apps.

 Assuming we are currently on version 1.0: